Topic 02: Computational Literacy, Command Line, and Version Control

 Some things to consider:

 Again, Git is an independent piece of software.
-You need to have it installed on your machine to call it from the Command Line
+You need to have it installed on your machine to call it from the Command Line or RStudio.

 Chances are that that’s already the case.
 Here’s how you can check using the command line: